junyangzhou-projects/rear-view-overpronation-classification/README.md

 # Rear-View Overpronation Classification

 This project develops a computer vision pipeline for detecting **overpronation** from rear-view running photos.
-It uses a fine-tuned ResNet-18 classifier to identify whether a runner’s stance leg (with the foot fully touching the ground) shows overpronation or normal alignment of the ankle joint.
+It uses a fine-tuned ResNet-18 classifier to identify whether a runner’s stance-leg (with the foot mostly or fully touching the ground) shows overpronation or normal alignment of the ankle joint.
 The project emphasizes interpretability and reproducibility through a fully documented, multi-phase workflow.

 ---